SamuelKao/Power-Outage-Research/README.md

 ## Hypothesis Testing
 ### DEFINING THE HYPOTHESIS

-Null Hypothesis: The mean duration of power outages in areas with a RES.PRICE > 11.5 are the same as the mean duration of power outages in areas witha.
+Null Hypothesis: The mean anamoly in areas with a RES.PRICE > 11.5 are the same as the mean anamoly in areas witha.
 RES.pRICE <= 11.5.

-Alternative Hypothesis: The mean duration of power outages in areas with a RES.PRICE > 11.5 are different than the mean duration of power outages in areas witha.
+Alternative Hypothesis: The mean anamoly in areas with a RES.PRICE > 11.5 are different than the mean anamoly in areas witha.
 RES.pRICE <= 11.5.

 Let's visualize the distribution of anomaly.levels in places with a res.price <= 11.5 and places with a res.price > 11.5